 The idea for the series was based on a famous YouTube celebrity known as Tyler Oakley.
 If you don’t already know him, you can look him up on YouTube, especially his ‘Auguest’ collaboration videos.
 In a nutshell, he started something known as ‘Auguest’ back in 2013 where for everyday (maybe just weekdays I can’t remember) in August, he uploads collaborations with other well-known YouTubers.
 So therefore, my idea will be based on the concept of featuring other foodie friends and/or food bloggers and have them guest blog on Amcarmen’s Kitchen every year for the month of August.

 So with saying that, I gather my foodie friends (both old and new faces) to submit their recipes based on the theme for the year, to share with everyone some new ideas and techniques that they may have.
 We all come from different parts of the world, so it’s good to see what can be made out of ingredients that we may not be familiar with!
 And that’s basically it.

 Quinoa Black Bean Tacos by Diandra Cappelut, ‘Yes Ve Gan!’
 Auguest 2016.

 Here are some frequently asked questions that have popped up over the years, and I’ll be sharing the answers with you (for those I have approached and/or for those who are interested on hopping onboard, for this year and the succeeding years to come) in case you have these questions floating on your mind as well:

 FAQ #1: Do I need to have a (food) blog to be able to participate?

 No you don’t!
-As I have mentioned in this particular post, many of the Auguesters that have been featured on Amcarmen’s Kitchen in the past do not have blogs.
+Many of the Auguesters that have been featured on Amcarmen’s Kitchen in the past do not have blogs.
 Though to qualify, you must at least have a passion for cooking and/or food.
-Creativity is also aimable.
+Creativity is also amiable.